JahnoelRondon/GiphGround/README.md

 Get your Giph on and start searching!
 You can see Giphy's top trending memes that change daily, or view by categories in the app.

+This by far was the hardest project to focus on considering the amount of giphs I looked at while making the app but also kept me entertained.

 ## Tech Used

 <ul>